fschaeck/openvpn3-airvpn/README.rst

 * added ncp disable override to client configuration
 * added tcp-queue-limit override to client configuration
 * added ncp-disable option in openvpn profile
+* added data-cipher option in openvpn profile in order to comply to OpenVPN 2.5 new negotiable data cipher specifications
 * added support for DNS push ignore to Tunnel Builder
 * bug fixes and new features